eduvpn/documentation/API.md

 Below you'll find how to enroll a user for 2FA.
 This only works if they are not yet enrolled for either 2FA method.

+The Profile List API call can be used to detect if a profile requires 2FA to be able to connect.

 ### YubiKey

     $ curl -H "Authorization: Bearer abcdefgh" \